 - Approval of the completed Senior Experience: Spanish Multimedia Portfolio.

 - A grade average of C is required for the major.
 At least four of the advanced Spanish courses (400-level and up) must be taken on the Appleton campus.

 Required for the Spanish minor

 - Six standard courses (or a minimum of 36 units) including one 300-level course, one 400-level course, two 500-level courses, and two electives.
 These can include a second 300-level course.
 The remaining electives must be taken at the 400-level and above.
 They may include up to six units of internship or up to six units from approved courses outside the department.

-The Spanish department strongly advises majors and minors to participate in off-campus programs in Latin America or Spain to fulfill program requirements and complement departmental offerings.
-Non-majors with sufficient linguistic preparation are also encouraged to participate in sponsored programs.
-Lawrence University offers a variety of off-campus courses in various disciplines, such as Biology, Psychology, Government, Art, History, Music, etc. Please contact the specific department, the Registrar and the Director of Off-Campus Programs for information on credit transfer toward requirements outside of the Spanish program.
+The Spanish department strongly advises majors and minors to participate in off-campus programs in Spain or Latin America to fulfill program requirements and complement departmental offerings.
+Non-majors with sufficient linguistic preparation are also encouraged to participate.
+Off-campus offerings include a variety of disciplines taught in Spanish, such as biology, psychology, government, economics, history, art history, music history, etc. Please contact the specific department, the Registrar and the Director of Off-Campus Programs for information on credit transfer toward requirements outside of the Spanish program.